 "Now that we're in the thick of farmers market season, these tips are particularly timely, but they really should be followed anytime and anywhere a food purchase is made," McDonald noted.
 "Being food-safety savvy can prevent foodborne illness year-round."

-More information for consumers on proper food handling and storage and safe cooking temperatures is available at Penn State Extension Food Safety webpage
+More information for consumers on proper food handling and storage and safe cooking temperatures is available at Penn State Extension Food Safety and Quality information

 In addition, extension educators and specialists provide educational programs on a wide array of food safety topics from farm to table.
 Information on these programs also is available on the food safety website or by contacting your local county Penn State Extension office.